 Housing and food are on your own, but we can help you to figure that out, whether you want to camp or want a hotel.
 You should be prepared to have lunches picnic style.

-These tours are an outstanding value, besides having the benefit of strengthening your faith.
+These tours are an outstanding value, besides having the benefit of building up your faith.
 And many who have gone with us have made new friends as they share this unrivaled opportunity.
 Please note that these trips are priced per vehicle.** Pack that van with your relatives, and join us!
 Space is limited!

 Yellowstone Creation Adventure Tour 1: August 20-24, 4 days and 5 nights.
 This tour starts in West Yellowstone, Montana, and ends in Red Lodge, Montana.